 STEAM is an abbreviation for Science, Technology, Engineering, Art & Math.
 It’s an integrated approach to learning that encourages students to think more broadly about real-world problems.
-The Hubis a makerspace; a physical location where people gather to share resources, knowledge, work on projects, network and build.
+The Hubis a makerspace; a physical location where people gather to share resources, knowledge, work on projects, network, build and WONDER.

 Much has been proclaimed about the need for more STEAM “programs” in schools.
 The logic is simple: the wave of future economic prosperity lies in a workforce that is well-versed in rising job markets like science, technology, engineering and math.